-- Add the beef bones to the boiling water.
-Let it boil for 10 minutes.
-Drain the beef bones and rinse with cold water.
+- Add the beef shank/bones/tendon to the boiling water.
+Let it boil vigorously for 10 minutes.

-- Place the lid on and place the crock pot on low for 6-8 hours, until the beef shank is soft and tender.
+- For crockpot: simmer on low for 6-8 hours, until beef shank and tendon are soft and tender.

 - Taste the soup for seasoning and adjust accordingly.

 - In the meantime, cook the bok choy in a large pot of boiling water for about 1-2 minutes.
 Don't overcook the bok choy, since it will continue to cook slightly with the heat of the soup.
 Remove the bok choy and set it aside.

-- Ladle the hot soup over top and garnish with cilantro, green onions, and pickled vegetables (if desired).
+- Ladle the hot beef soup over top and garnish with green onions, cilantro, pickled mustard greens and extra chili oil (if desired).

 - Enjoy the spicy beef noodle soup immediately.